ZornLab/Mona/README.md

 Mona is an R package/Shiny application for single-cell data visualization, with the goal of allowing anyone to explore and annotate their data.
 It is focused on three central ideas:

-Ease - Include only the most important functions and options, clearly organized, fast loading and processing
+Ease - Include only the most important functions and options, clearly organized, quickly load and view large datasets

-Interactivity - View multiple plots of multiple types at once, change/move/expand them freely, use tools like zoom, pan, and select
+Interactivity - View multiple plots of multiple types at once, change/move/expand them seamlessly, use tools like zoom, pan, and select,

-Design - Clean layout, dedicate as much space to plots as possible, everything within a single page
+Design - Dedicate as much space to plots as possible, everything within a single page

 ![](github/screenshot.png)